kdingle88/evercraft-springboot/README.md

 ### Iteration 4 - Weapons, Armor & Items

-Items that enhance a characters capabilities.
+Items that enhance a adventurers capabilities.

 #### Feature: Weapons

-> As a character I want to be able to wield a single weapon so that I can achieve victory through superior firepower
+> As a adventurer I want to be able to wield a single weapon so that I can achieve victory through superior firepower

-- character can wield only one weapon
+- adventurer can wield only one weapon

 ##### Ideas